Analytic philosophy: Logical atomism

-An important aspect of Hegelianism and British idealism was logical holism—the opinion that there are aspects of the world that can be known only by knowing the whole world.
-This is closely related to the doctrine of internal relations, the opinion that relations between items are internal relations, that is, essential properties of the nature of those items.
+An important aspect of Hegelianism and British idealism was logical holism—the belief that aspects of the world can be known only by knowing the whole world.
+This is closely related to the doctrine of internal relations, the belief that relations between items are internal relations, or essential properties the items have by nature.
 Russell and Moore in response promulgated logical atomism and the doctrine of external relations—the belief that the world consists of independent facts.
 (Note: Russell once explained, "Hegel had maintained that all separateness is illusory and that the universe is more like a pot of treacle than a heap of shot.
-I therefore said, "The universe is exactly like a heap of shot.")
+I therefore said, "The universe is exactly like a heap of shot."')